 Human Resource Services maintains a listing of available student job opportunities.
 The Student Employment Office can provide you with information about finding a student job on campus after your arrival and class registration.
 You may also wish to inquire with Housing and Residential Services and University Libraries.
 The computer labs on campus also hire student workers.

 Graduate assistantships provide students with a stipend and full-tuition waiver.
-Approximately 25% of degree-seeking graduate students receive assistantships.
-Before you apply for an assistantship, be sure to read these tips provided by NIU's Faculty Development & Instructional Design Center.
+Approximately 25 percent of degree-seeking graduate students receive assistantships.
+Before you apply for an assistantship, be sure to read these tips provided by NIU's Faculty Development and Instructional Design Center.

 All supporting documents necessary to process your application must be sent to:

 Request More Information